 Sometimes the most memorable and exciting moments come, when things don’t go as planned.

-I can't believe I even typed that sentence.
+I can’t believe I even typed that sentence.
 Hold on!
-Don't take away my "planner girl" card, just yet!
-I'm still all about having an itinerary.
-I like to know how I'm getting there and where I'm laying my head at night.
-I also like to have some idea of what I'm going to be doing.
+Don’t take away my “planner girl” card, just yet!
+I’m still all about having an itinerary.
+I like to know how I’m getting there and where I’m laying my head at night.
+It’s also good to have some idea of what activities I will be doing.
 I always start out with a plan (with the help of my dedicated travel agent).
-However, sometimes the weather doesn't do what you think it's going to do or delayed transportation throws you off schedule.
+However, sometimes the weather doesn’t do what you think it’s going to do or delayed transportation throws you off schedule.
 Such is life!
 These are the moments that I have learned to embrace.
 I could choose to be upset or I can roll with it and see what happens.
 Nine times out of ten, I end up experiencing something even more amazing than I originally planned.

 The best tasting food, isn’t always the most expensive.